Bulls vs. 76ers Player Props Betting Odds

 |AST

-- The 24.5 points prop total set for DeRozan on Saturday is 2.2 more than his season scoring average (22.3).
+- Tuesday's over/under for DeRozan is 23.5 points, 1.1 more than his season average.

+- He averages 0.7 fewer rebounds than his over/under on Tuesday (which is 4.5).

+- DeRozan averages 5.4 assists, 0.1 less than his over/under on Tuesday.

 Get DeRozan gear at Fanatics!